Solving Multiparametric Generalized Nash Equilibrium Problems and Explicit Game-Theoretic Model Predictive Control: Multiparametric Generalized Linear Quadratic Games

 are satisfied for all $i=1,\ldots,N$.

-\begin{definition} The polyhedron $CR_k$ given by the intersection of $\PP$ with the projection of the polyhedron defined by~\eqref{eq:mpQP-linear-system}--\eqref{eq:mpQP-intersection} onto the $p$-space is called the \emph{critical region} associated with combination $\CC_k$ of affine best responses. \end{definition} \begin{definition} A combination $\CC_k$ for which any constraint $A_hx\leq b_h + S_hp$ involving two or more agents is active for one agent and inactive for another agent is said \emph{invalid}. \end{definition} Invalid combinations are discarded upon construction of the combinations, as they cannot lead to full-dimensional critical regions in the $p$-space.
-Moreover, as we will detail later, we will provide techniques to characterize the critical regions $CR_k$ without necessarily computing the projections introduced in Definition~\ref{def:CR_k}, so that combinations $\CC_k$ leading to critical regions $CR_k$ with empty interiors can be discarded as well.
+\begin{definition}[GNEP critical regions] The polyhedron $CR_k$ given by the intersection of $\PP$ with the projection of the polyhedron defined by~\eqref{eq:mpQP-linear-system}--\eqref{eq:mpQP-intersection} onto the $p$-space is called the \emph{critical region of the GNEP} associated with combination $\CC_k$ of affine best responses. \end{definition} As we will detail later, we will provide techniques to characterize the critical regions $CR_k$ without necessarily computing the projections introduced in Definition~\ref{def:CR_k}, so that combinations $\CC_k$ leading to critical regions $CR_k$ with empty interiors can be discarded as well.
 Typically, this drastically limits the combinatorial explosion of the sought explicit solution due to considering all $\prod_{i=1}^NN_i$ combinations $\CC_k$.
 We remark that, differently from standard mpQP solutions, in the GNEP setting multiple critical regions $CR_k$ {\it may overlap in the $p$-space}, as different combinations $\CC_k$ may lead to different equilibrium solutions for the same $p$.
 In other words, we can exactly characterize all the equilibria that exists for a given $p$ by identifying the overlapping critical regions that contain it.

-\begin{runex}[cont'd] We combine the critical regions of each agents' mpQP, remove combinations where the coupling constraint $A_3x\leq b_3+S_3p$ is active for only one agent, and eliminate empty regions.
-This leads to the following critical regions of the parametric Nash equilibrium problem, depicted in Figure~\ref{fig:CRfull}: